-- a.
-Encourage the greening of existing homes and new construction to minimize the ecological footprint of residential properties by reducing resource consumption, minimizing pollution, and fostering more sustainable living environments. - 4.
-Maintain the Subsidized Housing Inventory (SHI) at ten percent - a.
-Maintain at least 10 percent of the year-round housing stock as affordable homes that are included on the Subsidized Housing Inventory in compliance with the state requirements of Chapter 40B.
+a.
+Encourage the greening of existing homes and new construction to minimize the ecological footprint of residential properties by reducing resource consumption, minimizing pollution, and fostering more sustainable living environments.

+4. Increase the number of income qualified units to ten percent of the Town's year-round housing stock a.
+Work to increase number of units that are income qualified to at least 10 percent of the year-round housing stock.
+Sudbury is currently in compliance with the state requirements of a minimum Subsidized Housing Inventory (SHI) of 10 percent as required Chapter 40B of the General Laws.